Region

 • Annual dissemination of at least two new insights relating to the impacts, costs, or effectiveness of new tools or models for delivery of environmental health and healthy living practices promotion programs.

-Objective 5: Ensure governments adopt The Strong Eyes, Strong Communities national plan
+Objective 5: Ensrue governments adopt the strong eyes, strong communities national plan

 The gap in eye health for Aboriginal and Torres Strait Islander Peoples has been halved over the past decade as a result of the collective efforts of many individuals, organisations and governments.